cbonello/amiidex/README.md

 There is just one small problem though.
 Which ones do you own, and which ones do you miss?

 I have been there and that's why I created Amiidex.
-It is the easiest app to manage your Nintendo Amiibo collection and it has a unique feature: it allows you to scan amiibo boxes barcodes to quickly find whether you own an amiibo.
+It manages your Nintendo Amiibo collection easily and it has a unique feature: it allows you to scan amiibo boxes barcodes to quickly find whether you own an amiibo.

 AmiiDex is an unofficial app for amiibo collectors and is intended to be used for informational and educational purposes only.
 AmiiDex is fully compliant with all US copyright laws and is protected under 'fair use'.